 THC (the component in marijuana that causes a “high”) is still illegal at the federal level and because CCD receives federal funding, we must abide by federal laws.

-All CCD, CCCS and Auraria Campus policies are all important to know, and it is your responsibility to read and know the Student Code of Conduct, which can be found in the at CCD.edu/StudentCode.
+All CCD, CCCS and Auraria Campus policies are all important to know, and it is your responsibility to read and know the Code of Behavioral Expectations & Responsibilities, which can be found at CCD.edu/StudentCode.
 The most common policy violations that we see are: